 Enter the Siphon Jet

 The siphon jet is a molded pocket in the front of the toilet that holds extra water until a flush is initiated.
 It points directly into the trapway.
 When the toilet flushes, the vacuum action pulls the stored water out of this pocket, increasing the pressure of the flush.
-It is a feature found on many, but not all toilets.
+It is a feature found on many, but not all toilets, so check the features if you're buying a new toilet for your bathroom.

 Siphon Jets Tested